VICO-UoE/mlpractical/notes/environment-set-up.md

 ***ANLP and IAML students only:***
 To have normal access to your ANLP and IAML environments please do the following:
 1. ```nano .condarc```
-Add the following in the file:
+2. Add the following lines in the file:
-2.
 ```
 envs_dirs:
  - /group/teaching/conda/envs